Rideau Clock Repair : Moving a Grandfather Clock

-I am often called to reset grandfather clocks after they have been moved - generally when people either move from a city to another, or when people downsize to a smaller dwelling, or when seniors sell their home and get into a retirement home.
+I am often asked if I would move grandfather clocks – generally when people move to a different city, when people downsize to a smaller dwelling, or when seniors sell their home and get into a retirement home.

 When a moving company is hired to perform the move, the movers usually know what to do.
-But they sometimes have difficulties with unhooking the pendulum and they often bend or brake the suspension spring.
+But it is easy to it yourself if you are careful with unhooking the pendulum from the suspension spring.
 This part is a very thin piece of steel from which the pendulum hangs.
 It should not be taken off the movement.
-It is sufficient to lift the pendulum gently and unhook it from the suspension spring.
-Here are three types of suspension springs (or pendulum hangers) found in grandfather clocks.
+It is sufficient to lift the pendulum gently and unhook it from the suspension spring or the suspension leader.

 One may have to take off the back panel of the clock case or open the side windows to be able to see how the pendulum is attached to the suspension.
 In every case, lift gently, do not force or twist the pendulum.
 If you break this part, you will have to get a new one from a clock parts supplier.
 But first check in the clock information package which came with your clock, as the manufacturers may have provided you with a replacement suspension spring.